o0oBluePhoenixo0o/AbbVie2017/README.md

 | ibrutinib  | johnson & johnson | juvenile rheumatoid arthritis |
 | trilipix   |                   |                               |

+### Facebook dataset
+Since November 2015, the new version of Graph API from Facebook no longer allow users to access to public posts base on keywords.
+As a result, we improvised and developed our own method to crawl available data base on public groups and pages that contain anchor keywords.
+Knowing this is not sufficient and there is no other way to obtain data without making financial payment to Facebook, we decided to focus our project firstly on the Twitter dataset, then apply the methods to Facebook dataset in the later phase.

+### Twitter dataset
-Because of the lack of getting public posts from the FaceBook API we quickly decided to rely more on the Twitter crawl.
-We also implemented a workflow to crawl the Twitter API on a weekly basis to grow our existing database.
+Because Twitter API only allow users to crawl data up to 2 weeks back by the execution time, we implement a crawling schedule every week to grow our existing database.

-Furthermore we built up a ground truth for Sentiment Analysis and Trend Detection by labeling our self-crawled tweets manually.

 ## Data Preprocessing